 The BBC is the world’s oldest national broadcasting organisation, which employs 23,000 staff worldwide.
 The BBC broadcasts and creates television, radio, news, music, and web-based content.

-The BBC commissioned a Dream Engine camera crew to film an interview for their “Witness” program.
+The BBC needed a Melbourne video production company to film an interview for their “Witness” program.
 The interview subject was Kathy Etchingham, Jimi Hendrix’s girlfriend during his meteoric rise to rock stardom, who is now living in Melbourne.

 Because the BBC’s production team were based in London, our camera crew in Melbourne ensured that they understood the brief and communicated clearly with the producers at every stage of the production process.
 Our camera crew took time to light and prepare the space for the interview, and utilised a broadcast-quality camera and sound equipment to ensure that the interview was recorded perfectly.